veracity/veracity-documentation/sections/dataworkbench/apimanagement.md

 **Note that** you will see the service account secret only once.
 Copy it and store securely.

+### 403 Forbidden error
+If you select **Select data sets manually** in **Access to data sets**, the service account will only be able to access APIs related to the specific shared data sets.

+Calls to endpoints requiring **workspace or tenant-level access** will return a `403 Forbidden` error.
+See the section **Limitations of dataset-scoped service accounts** below for details.

 ## To copy the base URL endpoint
 To copy the base URL endpoint of a service account:
 1. In your workspace, select the **API management** tab.